 RocketMotorTwo from the VSS Unity is one of the largest hybrid propulsion systems ever flown, and the National Air and Space Museum is delighted to have this historic artifact in its collection.

-The hybrid motor developed and built by Virgin Galactic, combines key advantages of solid and liquid propellant rocket engine technology to maximize efficiency and performance at a reasonable cost—all very important parameters in the nascent commercial spaceflight sector.
-Solid propellants, like those used in the booster rockets that carried NASA’s space shuttle into orbit for three decades, are easy to handle and inexpensive to operate; they provide high thrust and power at reasonably low cost.
+The hybrid motor built by Virgin Galactic combines key advantages of solid and liquid propellant rocket engine technology to maximize efficiency and performance at a reasonable cost—all very important parameters in the nascent commercial spaceflight sector.
+Solid propellants, like those used in the booster rockets that helped launch NASA’s space shuttle toward orbit for three decades, are easy to handle and inexpensive to operate; they provide high thrust and power at reasonably low cost.
 The only drawback is that once ignited, solid propellant motors cannot be throttled to adjust thrust, nor can they be turned off and restarted.
 Such operational flexibility is the key advantage built into liquid propellant rocket engines, the only major drawback being that the super-cooled and highly volatile fuel and oxidizer require careful and complex handling.
 RocketMotor two combines the best of both of these engine technologies: The fuel is a solid propellant with the consistency of rubber, and the oxidizer consists of liquid oxygen.
 The thrust can be varied, and the engine can be turned off and restarted during flight.